-Instead, we are going to rely on the data set supplied by Meralco’s orange tag project.
+Instead, we will rely on the data set supplied by Meralco’s orange tag project.

 If the energy guide label tells us the energy efficiency ratio of a particular model, the orange tag shows consumers the average cost of operating an appliance for an hour.

-Granted, this data set is a lot smaller compared to the DOE’s; there are fewer models in this list as this project is purely voluntary and not mandatory compared to the energy guide label.
+Granted, this data set is much smaller than the DOE’s; there are fewer models in this list as this project is purely voluntary and not mandatory compared to the energy guide label.
 However, this data is still useful for us to at least have a benchmark for the average power consumption of the electric fan category.

 Power consumption of electric fans (by type)